-The accompanying consolidated financial statements as of and for the years ended December 31, 2009, 2010 and 2011 include the accounts of Star Bulk and its wholly owned subsidiaries.
+The accompanying consolidated financial statements as of and for the years ended December 31, 2010, 2011 and 2012 include the accounts of Star Bulk Carriers Corp.
+(Star Bulk) and its wholly owned subsidiaries (collectively, the "Company" or "we").

-Star Bulk was incorporated on December 13, 2006 under the laws of the Marshall Islands and is the sole owner of all of the outstanding shares of Star Bulk Management Inc., Star Bulk S.A, and the ship-owning subsidiaries as set forth below.
+Star Bulk was incorporated on December 13, 2006 under the laws of the Marshall Islands.
+The Company is engaged in the ocean transportation of dry bulk cargoes worldwide through the ownership and operation of dry bulk carrier vessels and is the sole owner of all of the outstanding shares of Star Bulk Management Inc., Star Bulk S.A, Star Bulk Manning LLC and the ship-owning subsidiaries as set forth below.